gmerritt/Eliza_GPT_lambda/project_reference_documentation/04_critic.md

 - **Description**: The `README.md` lacks a dedicated section for operational concerns like logging and troubleshooting.
 It does not specify the CloudWatch LogGroup naming convention or the structure of the JSON logs, which is critical for debugging.
 There is also no troubleshooting guide for common errors.
 - **Impact**: When issues arise, operators or developers have no guidance on where to find logs or how to interpret them, slowing down incident response and problem resolution.
 - **Recommendation**: Add a "Logging and Troubleshooting" section to the `README.md`.
 This section should document the CloudWatch LogGroup name (e.g., `/aws/lambda/eliza-lambda-stack-ElizaLambdaFunction-XXXX`), provide an example of the structured JSON log output, and list common issues and their solutions (e.g., 403 Forbidden due to CIDR mismatch).
+**Finding #24: Missing Documentation for Logging and Troubleshooting**
+- **Severity**: Medium
+- **Category**: Documentation
+- **Description**: The `README.md` previously lacked a dedicated section for operational concerns such as logging and troubleshooting.
+It did not describe the CloudWatch LogGroup naming convention or the structured JSON log schema.
+- **Impact**: Operators and developers lacked quick guidance for diagnosing runtime issues and locating relevant logs.
+- **Recommendation**: Add a "Logging and Troubleshooting" section to `README.md` that documents the CloudWatch LogGroup naming, includes a sample structured log line, and lists common issues and remedies.
+- **Status**: Resolved (2025-10-22)
+- **Resolution**: Added a "Logging and Troubleshooting" section in `README.md` documenting the CloudWatch LogGroup convention, an example structured JSON log entry, and troubleshooting guidance for common errors (401/403/400/500).

 **Finding #25: No Links to Project Reference Documentation**
 - **Severity**: Low